sparktsang/sparktsang.github.io/_posts/benefactor.md

 But then, he raised the wall again, and this time, it was not a wall of skepticism, but a wall of impeccable morality.

-My system still needed to "evolve," he said, to a state of such absolute reliability that it was "irrefutable," capable of absorbing all Black Swans and White Swans.
+My system still needed to "evolve", he said, to a state of such absolute reliability that it was "irrefutable", capable of absorbing all Black Swans and White Swans.
 "It's one thing to lose my own money," he went on, his voice now imbued with a solemn, paternal gravity.
 "But if I introduce this to someone else, I must be absolutely certain they won't lose."

 And in that moment, I saw it.
 I saw the genius, the airtight perfection of his defence.
 He had discovered a moral argument that could never lose: **the infinite regress of safety**.
 The bar for "certainty" would forever be raised, always just beyond the reach of any possible evidence.
 It was an impossible standard, a goalpost he could move indefinitely to justify his own inaction.